UNLAWFUL DETAINER CASES

 required written eviction notices.
 Where a tenant is delinquent in rent he

-must be served with a three-day notice to pay rent or quit premises.
+must be served with a fourteen-day notice to pay rent or quit premises.
 A

-similar three-day notice is used in the case where a tenant commits waste or
+similar fourteen-day notice is used in the case where a tenant commits waste or

 maintains a nuisance while on the premises.
 A month-to-month tenancy may be